CMU-17-356/cmu-17-356.github.io/docs/assignments/HW1.md

   * Talk about their life instead of your idea.
   * Ask about specifics in the past, instead of generic questions or opinions about the future.

-With those pillars and the reading in mind, create a list of fifteen (15) questions that will help you learn about problems that people are having in your areas and communities of focus.
+With those pillars and the reading in mind,

+* Create a list of fifteen (15) questions that will help you learn about problems that people are having in your areas and communities of focus.

 #### 3. Interviews (15 points)